New Patients 610.904.9274

 Do you believe you need a tooth extracted?
 Is severe tooth pain preventing you from concentrating on everyday tasks?

 Tooth pain can come from a variety of sources.
-Dr. Jason Petkevis performs most tooth extractions in the convenience of our Chester Springs dental office near you.
-When necessary, we refer patients to an oral surgeon or periodontist to extract teeth.
-There are a number of reasons for tooth extraction.
+Dr. Jason Petkevis performs most tooth extractions at the convenience of our Chester Springs dental office near you.
+Extractions are a general dentistry service we provide to patients who need them.
+We refer patients to an oral surgeon or periodontist to extract teeth when necessary.
+There are several reasons for tooth extraction.
 Reasons might include teeth that are broken, severely damaged, or affected by tooth decay or disease.

 As a highly trained restorative and cosmetic dentist, Dr. Petkevis offers a range of natural-looking replacement options for teeth extracted from the smile zone.
 Leaving an empty socket where a tooth used to be may create more issues for your neighboring teeth.
 Leaving unaddressed missing teeth can lead to gum disease, tooth cavities, and further tooth loss.